svapnil/productivity/README.md

 # productivity
 A repo to store and easily transfer the productivity setup I use for development.
+Within it I plan on posting a collection of the productivity setups I have when I software engineer or do other tasks on my computer.

-## Hammerspoon and Karabiner
+# Hammerspoon and Karabiner
 ### Managing Windows and Applications

 I first found out about the Hammerspoon and Karabiner setup through Kevin Zheng, who has written a blog post on this [here.](https://kevzheng.com/hammerspoon-karabiner)